Afsar (1950 film): Plot

 Without much time and effort while staying at the haveli Dev Anand seduces her by his charms into a relationship without thinking of the consequences.

 The landlord had been advised by his men that whatever reports Dev Anand sends to his superiors in the city will necessarily go through the village post office where by design it can be checked and brought back to the landlord to have him see its contents.

 Call it misfortune or climax to come Dev Anand sends a letter to a friend in his city, narrating to him how he is enjoying in the village due to a mistaken identity.
 He also comments on each, the landlord his daughter and village folk, and their idiosyncrasies in the most humorous and somewhere disparaging words.
 This letter by scheme lands back in the hands of the landlord and read in a village gathering.

-Dev Anand is also informed by some one of the letter falling into the villagers hands, and he plans to escape.
+Dev Anand is also informed by someone that the letter has fallen into the villagers hands, and he plans to escape.
 However he confides to the landlords daughter that he is not the one they all are thinking to be, but is just an unemployed miserable young man, who had come to set up a dispensary in the village.
 The heroine says she accepts him as he is and will always be his companion, and both plan to run away from the village and make for the small railway station.

 In the meantime the villagers, who had read the letter exposing Dev Anand, and his sarcastic comments about all in the village, and knowing that he has fled with the landlord's daughter, run towards the railway station.
 While they are after him, chasing the pair ferociously, Dev and his eloping lady miss the train by a few minutes.
 What happens can be well imagined, but the end is not within the memory of this writer.